Yingliang-Du/node-rsql-parser/README.md

 # Node RSQL / FIQL Parser
 [RSQL](https://github.com/jirutka/rsql-parser) (RESTful Service Query Language) is an extention of [FIQL](http://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) (Feed Item Query Language).
 It is very simple and yet capable to express complex queries within a HTTP URI string.
 It is very well adopted as a generic query language for searching RESTful service endpoints.

+## Gratitute
+Without GOD's blessing, I am not able to do anything useful!
+Thanks to Prashanth Ponugoti and Kameswara Eati for their guidance, inspiration and contribution.

 ## RSQL Overview
 RSQL defines comparison operators and composite operators base on FIQL.
 Those operators can be used to build complex queries.